There’s big brown sugar flavor in this Brown Sugar Apple Cobbler, with the apples cooked in brown sugar and topped with brown sugar biscuits.

 - Don’t crowd the topping.
 Leave small gaps instead of making a solid layer of topping.
 Those little gaps will allow steam to escape so the topping isn’t soggy, and they’ll also help to create cobbler’s signature cobbled appearance.
 (That’s why it’s called that, after all!)

 - Don’t forget the ice cream!
-Okay, so that’s not absolutely necessary, but it’s tough to beat a serving of warm apple cobbler with a big scoop of ice cream.
+Okay, so that’s not absolutely necessary, but it’s tough to beat a serving of warm apple cobbler with a big scoop of vanilla ice cream.

 How to Store Leftovers